 XDV is also a fund that pays a monthly dividend, which averages around $0.09 per month.
 Slightly a larger dividend than the ETF mentioned above, but this does carry a more extensive MER, at 0.55%.
 With my quick math, at a stock price of $22.01, it would be a yearly expense of $0.12.
 With the annual dividend being $1.08, one could potentially earn $0.96 yearly.

 BMO Canadian Dividend ETF

-In this fund (ticker: ZDV), its 51 holdings include Sun Life Financial Inc., Power Corporation of Canada, and CIBC.
+In my mini ZDV ETF review, I found that its 51 holdings include Sun Life Financial Inc., Power Corporation of Canada, and CIBC.
 ZDV has a majority of its holdings in the financial sector at 34.64%, followed by utilities at 17.72% and energy at 13.32%.

 As for an annual dividend, it pays out a dividend of $0.78.
 However, like the rest of these funds, the dividends are also paid out monthly.
 Although this is a low dividend compared to the others, it does carry a 0.38% MER.
 Again, with a calculation, you would earn $0.72 annually, at a stock price of $15.26.